morawi-cg/MoRawi-MissionToMars/README.md

 - [] Run kompose 'convert -f docker-compose.yaml'
 - [] Translate the successful services to Kubernetes portable units using Kompose..
 - [] Test all to ensure they work as required.
+- [] Created 'kubernetes-based-services' folder which hosts the translated services I made from running kompose

 ### Test & Debug, tips and ideas: [Booster]